webhintio/hint/packages/rule-apple-touch-icons/README.md

 in the `<head>` of the page is enough, and including all the different sizes is not recommended as:

-* It will just increase the size of the pages with very little to no real benefit (most users will probably not add the site to their homescreens).
+* It will increase the size of the pages with very little to no real benefit (most users will probably not add the site to their homescreens).